venkatesh-1729/minimal-mistakes/_posts/2017-01-01-Distributed-Stream-Processing-With-Apache-Kafka.md

 * **Partitions** - Division of data present in a topic.
   + All the data of a topic may not fit in one machine.
   + They allow data to be consumed in parallel by consumers in a consumer group.
-* **Partitioned Logs** - Immutable sequence of records in each partition of a topic.
+* **Partitioned Logs** - an Immutable sequence of records in each partition of a topic.
 * **Offset** - Unique sequential index of data in partition.
   + Local to partition i.e no global ordering among records in a topic.
-  + Oldest will be at head (offset 0) and newest record will be at tail.
+  + Oldest will be at the head (offset 0) and the newest record will be at the tail.

 <div class="markdeep-diagram">
 ******************************************************************************************